Influencer Backdoor Attack on Semantic Segmentation: Approach

 In many real-world applications, it is hard to ensure that the trigger can be injected near the victim class.
-For example, in autonomous driving, the attacker sticks a trigger on the road.
-The objects of the victim class, e.g. cars, can be far from the trigger.
-For such a scenario of long-distance IBA, we propose Pixel Random Labeling (\textbf{PRL}) to improve the attack performance.
+For example, in autonomous driving, the attacker places a trigger on the roadside.
+The victim objects, e.g. cars, can be far from the trigger.
+Hence, we further propose Pixel Random Labeling (\textbf{PRL}) to improve the IBA attack.
+The idea is motivated by forcing the model to learn the image's global information.
+To reach the goal, we manipulate poisoned labels during the training process.

 For a single image $\boldsymbol{X}^{poisoned}$ from the poisoned images $\mathcal{D}_{modified}$, the labels of victim pixels will be set to the target class first.
 The proposed PRL then modifies a certain number of non-victim pixel labels and sets them to be one of the classes of the same image.
 Given the class set $\mathcal{Y}$ contained in the segmentation mask of $\boldsymbol{X}^{poisoned}$, a random class from $\mathcal{Y}$ is selected to replace each label of a certain number of randomly selected pixels.
 As shown in the last row of Fig.~\ref{Fig.pipeline}, some labels of trees are relabeled with the road class (a random class selected from $\mathcal{Y}$).
+The design choice will be discussed and verified in Sec.~\ref{sec:ab}.

-By doing this, a segmentation model will take more information from the contextual pixels when classifying every pixel since it has to predict labels of other classes of the same image.
-In other words, the segmentation model will learn better context aggregation ability to minimize classification loss of randomly relabeled pixels.
-The predictions of the obtained segmentation model can be easier to be misled by a long-distance trigger.

-Overall, unlike NNI where the trigger is carefully positioned to improve free-position IBA, PRL improves long-distance IBA by prompting the model to take into account a broader view of the image (more context), which enables attackers to position the triggers at a greater distance.
+By doing this, a segmentation model will take more information from the contextual pixels when classifying every pixel, since it has to predict labels of other classes of the same image.
+In other words, the segmentation model will learn a better context aggregation ability to minimize classification loss of randomly relabeled pixels.
+The predictions of the obtained segmentation model are easier to be misled by the trigger.
+Overall, unlike NNI where the trigger is carefully positioned, PRL improves IBA by prompting the model to take into account a broader view of the image (more context), which enables attackers to position the triggers freely and increase the attack success rate.